 The Federal Trade Commission has created a website to help fight cybercrime.
 OnGuard Online provides practical tips from the federal government and the technology industry to help you be on guard against Internet fraud, secure your computer, and protect your personal information.
 Topics range from Identity Theft, Spyware, Phishing, Online Shopping, Password Protection, and more.
 Visit OnGuard Online.

 In addition, The Federal Trade Commission has information on their Indentity Theft Site where consumers can learn how to avoid identity theft - and learn what to do if their identity is stolen.

 Be aware of a type of Internet piracy called "phishing."
 It is pronounced "fishing," since that's what thieves are doing: "fishing" for your personal financial information.
 They look for your account numbers, passwords, Social Security numbers, and other confidential information in an attempt to loot your checking account or run up bills on your credit cards.
-Click here to view some useful information and learn how to protect yourself from a phishing scam or what to do if you fall victim.
+Learn some useful tips to protect yourself from an online phishing scam or what to do if you fall victim.